kant2002/SqlMarshal/README.md

 ```

 This code translated to `EXEC persons_list`.
-When generated code retreive data reader it starts iterate properties in the `Item` class in the
+When generated code retrieve data reader it starts iterating properties in the `Item` class in the
 same order as they are declared and read values from the row.
-Order different then declaration order do not supported now.
+Order different then declaration order not supported now.

 ### Adding parameters